Timing closure: Design flow

-Tools and techniques recommended in timing closure
+Examples of commercial tools implementing timing closure

-Many times logic circuit changes, such as timing optimization techniques, are automatically handled by the user's EDA tools guided by timing constraint directives prepared by a designer.
-The term timing closure is also used for the goal that is achieved: when such a design has reached the end of the flow and its timing requirements are satisfied.
+Many logic circuit changes, such as timing optimization techniques, are automatically handled by the user's EDA tools guided by timing constraint directives prepared by a designer.
+A design is said to have achieved timing closure when the design has reached the end of the flow and all its timing requirements are satisfied.

-With present technologies all of them need to be timing-aware for a design to meet its timing requirements properly, but with technologies in the range of the micrometer only logic synthesis EDA tools had such a prerequisite.
+As of 2026 all major design steps, such as synthesis, placement, and routing, need to be timing-aware for a design to meet its timing requirements properly, but with older technologies only logic synthesis EDA tools were timing aware.

 Even though timing awareness was extended to all these steps starting from well-established principles used for logic synthesis, the logic phase and the physical phase of the timing closure process are still handled by different design teams and different EDA tools.
 Design Compiler by Synopsys, Encounter RTL Compiler by Cadence Design Systems, and BlastCreate by Magma Design Automation are examples of logic synthesis tools.
 IC Compiler by Synopsys, SoC Encounter by Cadence Design Systems, and Blast Fusion by Magma Design Automation are examples of tools capable of timing-aware placement, clock tree synthesis, and routing and therefore used for physical timing closure.

-When the user requires the circuit to meet exceptionally difficult timing constraints, it may be necessary to utilize machine learning programs, such as InTime by Plunify, to find an optimum set of FPGA synthesis, map, place and route tool configuration parameters that ensures the circuit will close timing.
+Some FPGA tools utilize machine learning programs, such as InTime by Plunify, to find an optimum set of FPGA synthesis, map, place and route tool configuration parameters that ensures the circuit will close timing.
 A timing requirement needs to be translated into a static timing constraint for an EDA tool to be able to handle it.

 Recently, the timing closure process has gradually integrated logic synthesis and physical implementation under unified platforms to process optimization.
 Tools such as Fusion Compiler by Synopsys and the Genus-Innovus flow by Cadence offer end-to-end solutions combining logic synthesis, placement, clock tree synthesis, and routing within a single environment.
 Additionally, open-source toolchains like OpenROAD and OpenSTA have gained traction in academia and startup prototyping for their ability to support timing-aware design closure workflows.
 These modern tools are designed to encounter the growing complexity of nanometer-scale circuits by automating trade-offs between performance, area, and power (PPA), and enabling earlier detection and resolution of timing violations in the RTL-to-GDSII design flow.